wordofwarning/wordofwarning.org/current/2018-springsummer/pearson/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Deborah Pearson" # the name of the artist or company
-show: "History History History." # the name of the show
+show: "History History History" # the name of the show
 artist_size: 1
-show_size: 2
+show_size: 3
 header_image: "header_.jpg"
 season: "Deborah Pearson 13|6|2018"